-The degree of autonomy granted to artefacts needs to reflect the layer at which the particular function is operating.
+It is readily argued that the degree of autonomy granted to artefacts needs to reflect the layer at which the particular function is operating.
 The sequence in which the alternatives are presented in Table 1 corresponds with those layers.
 At the lowest level (7), the rapidity with which analysis, decision and action need to be undertaken may preclude conscious human involvement.
 At the other extreme (1), artefacts lack the capability to deal with the complexities, ambiguities, variability, fluidity, value-content and value-conflicts inherent in important real-world decision-making (Dreyfus 1992).
 There are circumstances (5-6) in which it is appropriate to enable autonomous behaviour by artefacts subject to human interruption or override.
 In other circumstances (2-4), the appropriate approach is for the artefact to provide decision support to humans, through analysis, advice and/or recommendation.

 There appears to be de facto public acceptance of the notion of delegation of low-level, real-time functions to artefacts.
 Even at that level, however, AI is adding a further level of mystery.
 It remains to be seen whether the public will continue to accept inexplicable events resulting in aircraft and driverless-vehicle incidents.
 Following the crash of a second Boeing 737 Max in early 2019, the US President voiced a popular sentiment, to the effect that pilots should be professionals who can easily and quickly take control of their aircraft.
 That portends an edict that robot autonomy, at least for passenger aircraft, will be limited to revocable autonomy (5-6), with layer 7 prohibited.
 In respect of less structured decisions, there seems little prospect of public acceptance even of revocable automated decision-making.